I’m Mike Seidle. I like to build software, and build companies on that software. I’ve done it six times, and love every minute of it.

 I’ve been coding since age 12.
-I learned on a TRS-80 Models III, a TI-99/4a and Apple IIe.
-One day my dad brought home a PC clone and that was it.
-I finally had a machine that could run real languages like C, Pascal and Prolog.
-Ever since I’ve been building software and occasionally trying to build companies around that sofware.
-I’ve also spent about ten years as an enterprise sales representative and sales manager at companies like Vanstar, Inacom, and Expanse.
-Right now, I’m working on PivotCX – a startup that is heling companies transform hiring to compete in 2022’s crazy talent market.
+I learned on a TRS-80 Models III, TI-99/4a, and Apple IIe.
+One day my dad brought home a PC clone, and that was it.
+I finally had a machine that could run languages like C, Pascal, and Prolog.
+Ever since, I’ve been building software and occasionally trying to make companies around that software.
+I’ve also spent about ten years as an enterprise sales representative and sales manager at Vanstar, Inacom, and Expanse.
+I’m currently working on PivotCX – a startup helping companies transform hiring to compete in 2023’s crazy talent market.

-Virual Payment Systems – A niche credit card and ats payment processor that specializes in card payments for law firms and big ticket services.
-VPS lets you shift fees to the payer, is trust account secure, and ensures that you are paid 100% of the amount due (which is required for payments to a law firm’s trust account).
+A niche credit card and its payment processor specializing in card payments for law firms and extensive ticket services.
+VPS lets you shift fees to the payer, is a trust account secure, and ensures you are paid 100% of the amount due (which is required for payments to a law firm’s trust account).

-ProBlog Service – Started in 2006, ProBlog was a social media agency that helped companies tackle executive blogging and establishing a presence on new at the time social networks like “the Facebook”, LinkedIn, Twitter, MySpace and then market leader Friendster.
+Started in 2006, ProBlog was a social media agency that helped companies tackle executive blogging and establish a presence on new at the time social networks like “the Facebook”, LinkedIn, Twitter, MySpace, and then market leader Friendster.
 I ProBlog to the employees in 2009.

-IndyAssociaties – In 2002, I started a digital marketing company.
+In 2002, I started a digital marketing company.
 We started with SEO and SEM, then started building e-commerce and marketing websites.
-We were unabashedly proud of using open-source software – WordPress, Joomla (well, it was called Mambo), Django and even a few Zope/Plone projects.
+We were unabashedly proud of using open-source software – WordPress, Joomla (when we started, it was called Mambo), Django, and even a few Zope/Plone projects.

-FocalPoint Consulting – In 2002, After three years in the CRM business selling GoldMine and HEAT software, I started my own CRM consulting company with several people who left the CRM ISV with me.
+In 2001, After three years in the CRM business selling GoldMine and HEAT software, I started my own CRM consulting company with several people who left the CRM ISV with me.
 It was short-lived and a great lesson about choosing your co-founders wisely.

 In Between Startups

-Between startups I’ve worked in sales, marketing and software engineering roles at companies like Vanstar, Inacom, Expanse, AutoNation, and DirectEmployers Association.
+Between startups, I’ve worked in sales, marketing, and software engineering roles at companies like Vanstar, Inacom, Expanse, AutoNation, and DirectEmployers Association.
 When I started, I just wanted to be a programmer.
-I never thought I would be in sales or marketing, but in the 90s and 00’s, the money was better in sales, and frankly, learning to sell has been a priceless skill.
+I never thought I would be in sales or marketing, but in the 90s and 00’s, the money was better in sales, and frankly, learning to sell has been priceless.